 9. Transplant later.
 For the least stressful transition from pot to soil, wait till a cool evening or, ideally, a cloudy day before planting.

-For the full list of seeds to sow now, check out Sow What in July.
+For a full list of seeds to sow now, check out our collection of heat-tolerant varieties.